A theory of quantum gravity based on quantum computation: Supporting online material: Methods

 The underlying dynamics in the computational universe is given by Regge calculus.
 Einstein's equations are known to follow from Regge calculus by a procedure of coarse graining [35].
 This coarse-grained picture proceeds as follows.
 Coarse grain spacetime by averaging over a cell size $\zeta$ where the volume $dv \equiv \zeta^4 $ in the coarse graining contains many points in the computational graph.
 Then construct a coarse-grained metric $g_{ab}(x)$, and coarse-grained curvatures $R(x)$ and Lagrangians ${\cal L}(x)$ by averaging over those coarse-grained volumes.

 As Regge noted (and as is true for all coarse grainings of discrete equations) care must be taken to insure that the coarse-grained equations accurately reflect the true behavior of the underlying discrete dynamics.
-Such a coarse grained picture should be reasonably accurate when \item(1) The underlying computational graph is relatively homogeneous, as it is for cellular automata and homogeneous random architectures. \item(2) The curvature is significantly smaller than the inverse Planck length squared. \item(3) The variation of the average angle rotated per coarse-grained cell is small from cell to cell.
+Such a coarse grained picture should be reasonably accurate when

+(1) The underlying computational graph is relatively homogeneous, as it is for cellular automata and homogeneous random architectures.